Massipssa/Docs/cloud/aws/Network/vpc.md

 ## VPN connection

-- Utilizes IPSec to establish encrypted network connectivity between your intranet and Amazon VPC over the Internet.
+- Utilizes IPSec to establish encrypted network connectivity between your intranet and Amazon VPC over the Internet
-- VPN Connections can be configured in minutes and are a good solution if you have an immediate need, have low-to-modest bandwidth requirements, and can tolerate the inherent variability in Internet-based connectivity.
+- VPN Connections can be configured in minutes and are a good solution if you have an immediate need have low-to-modest bandwidth requirements, and can tolerate the inherent variability in Internet-based connectivity

 ## AWS Wavelength